glejdis/teams-avatar-bot/README.md

 > [@bcage29](https://github.com/bcage29) & [@brwilkinson](https://github.com/brwilkinson), MIT-licensed.
 > It is vendored as the `bot/` submodule of the **Teams Avatar Voice Live** project.

-> **Note:**
-> Public Samples are provided by developers from the Microsoft Graph community.
-> Public Samples are not official Microsoft Communication samples, and not supported by the Microsoft Communication engineering team.
-It is recommended that you contact the sample owner before using code from Public Samples in production systems.

 ---
 # Teams Voice Echo Bot